emichael/dslabs/labs/lab0-pingpong/README.md

 From this starting state there are two possible events: we can fire the timer, or deliver the message.
-* If we fire the `PingTimer`, then the client will see that the timer matches the last sent Ping and there is no `Pong` received for the `Ping`, so it will resend the PingRequest to the server and reset the timer.
-Thus, the client's timer queue again has `[PingTimer(Ping(ping-1))]`.
+* If we fire the `PingTimer`, then the client will see that the timer matches the last sent `Ping` and there is no `Pong` received for the `Ping`, so it will resend the `PingRequest` to the server and reset the timer.
+Thus, the client's timer queue again has `[PingTimer(Ping("ping-1"))]`.
 Moreover, the network set already has this `PingRequest` from client to server, so the network set doesn't change either.
 Therefore, we return to the initial state.
 * If we deliver the `PingRequest`, the server executes the request and replies with a `PongReply`.
 The server's state and timer queue remain the same, but now the network has the `PongReply` that was sent from server to client.
 The